 I arrived in the city to find it empty.
 Not a single soul visible around the nine corner lake.
 It was all around the news that a disaster had stuck the north.
 Videos of people being swept away by the sudden flow of river were doing rounds on social media.

 As a kingfisher flew by snapping its pray in the glimpse of an eye’ I stared at the river.
-It was the same river, clean, streaming through the belly hill making its way to the lands unknown.
+It was the same river, motivating and inspiring, clean, streaming through the belly hill making its way to the lands unknown.
 Such conundrum, it was disheartening to believe that the same water was the cause of a catastrophe.
 Towns were swept away in the north, behind the hills by this steady stream that lay bereft of anger at my feet.

 As the cold and jittery water sprinkled by my toes, I shifted my gaze to the infrastructure at the bank of the river.
 Is this what they call development?
 I always thought that cities and rivers went together.
 Since time immemorial humans have had establishments adjacent to the rivers.
 This was resultant of the easy access to fresh water and navigation.
 As the rivers changed flows, the establishments crumbled and shifted to form anew.
 Yet humans have a plausible memory, the ability to negate and ignore the very stream that it thrived up on.
 The strange tendency to forget rivers.

 As the human establishment grew in size they created alternate systems of water storage, inter alia the humans constructed water reservoirs, reducing their immediate dependence on the rivers for fresh water.
 Rail and road systems were innovated and blatant constructions were preferred over the the river for navigation.
 The resultant effluents and pollutants were spilled and drained through sewers into it.

 It is a point of observation that humans who have planted distant settlements, majority of those have invariably shown the least regard for the proper selection of localities for the sites of their colonial cities.
 The same in general may be ascribed to the commercial spirit taking the lead, the emboucheres of great rivers were the first object of desire.